The legality of CBD oil is a bit of a grey area, despite its popularity, information about whether CBD oil is legal can be hard to find.

 Around the world, the laws and regulations of CBD are rapidly changing.
 Countries vary in their restrictions on growing, producing, selling and using CBD oil.
 This can make flying and travelling to different countries difficult.

-It is best to check the particular place you are travelling to for more information on what CBD products if any, can be brought and consumed in that country.
+It is best to check the particular place you are traveling to for more information on what CBD products if any, can be brought and consumed in that country.
 See our article on where is CBD legal for more information.

 Is CBD oil legal in the UK?